-- {Climate change risks are significant and need to be assessed under the site specific FRA with guidance on finished floor levels applied as detailed in the SFRA.} - Where development is proposed behind an existing embankment the applicant should consult with DCC to determine the extent of geotechnical investigation and residual risk assessment that is appropriate. - (New bridges and culverts will require statutory Section 50 consent from the OPW and should be evaluated for critical sea level rises.) - It is an objective of DCC in conjunction with the OPW to look at identified flood cells as above, and to look at overall flood alleviation scheme for the catchment.
-Where flood risk (either existing or residual) is high it would be considered premature to proceed with development until (the Liffey CFRM Study is complete.) (a flood relief scheme has been completed).
+- Where development is proposed behind an existing embankment the applicant should consult with DCC to determine the extent of geotechnical investigation and residual risk assessment that is appropriate. - It is an objective of DCC in conjunction with the OPW to look at identified flood cells as above, and to look at overall flood alleviation scheme for the catchment.
+Where flood risk (either existing or residual) is high it would be considered premature to proceed with development until a flood relief scheme has been completed.